ministryofjustice/opg-lpa/docs/runbooks/pager_duty_custom_event_handler/readme.md

 Generally, this is a one off process, only used when setting up a new region.
 Note: each account has differing code to filter out noise, dev having the most noise.
 Production also has some filtering too, e.g. for backups.

-However, follow step 2 any time we need to alter some of the snippets to change the code. for example to improve filtering, refactor it etc. after initial creation.
+However, follow step 2 any time we need to alter some of the snippets for example to improve filtering, refactor it etc. after initial creation.

 ## Prerequisites